goodgravy/full-stop/README.md

 ## What does Substrate do for me?

-After you [include substrate as a git subtree](#usage) in your own dotfiles repository, just run the included `substrate` script.
+After you [include Substrate in your dotfiles](#usage), just run the included `substrate` script.
 Using your configuration it will:

 * create symlinks in your `$HOME`
 * install dependencies